 - (h) A person registered in the category of securities dealer, exchange contracts dealer, mutual fund dealer, real estate securities dealer or scholarship plan dealer before the effective date of NI 31-103 must have a financial institution bond for a minimum of \$200,000 coverage.
-An applicant for registration as an investment dealer must have a financial institution bond for coverage in the amount that the Investment Industry Regulatory Organization of Canada (IIROC) requires.
-Subject to the paragraph that follows, the bond must cover the applicant, its partners, directors, officers, salespersons (including dependent and independent contractors and other employees) for a minimum of:
+A person registered in the category of investment dealer before the effective date of NI 31-103 must have a financial institution bond for coverage in the amount that the Investment Industry Regulatory Organization of Canada (IIROC) requires.
+Subject to the paragraph that follows, the bond must cover the registrant, its partners, directors, officers, salespersons (including dependent and independent contractors and other employees) for a minimum of:

 - fidelity

 - on-premises loss of property

 - in-transit loss of property

 - forgery or alteration

 - loss resulting from forged, altered, lost or stolen securities, and

-counterfeit currency
+- counterfeit currency